ruhler/fable/tutorials/EntryPoints.md

-# Tutorial 2: Main Functions
+# Entry Points

-This tutorial walks you through how to write a main function for the fble program from tutorial 1.
+This tutorial walks you through how to write a main function for the fble program from FirstProgram.md.
 By the end of the tutorial you'll be able to pass bit vectors on the command line and see the results of bitwise operations printed out.

 ## No Main Function

-The fble language doesn't have a concept of a `main` function like many other languages.
+Unlike many other languages, the fble language doesn't have a concept of a `main` function.
 There are no built-in integer, string, or array types, and there is no access to operating system calls from the language for reading and writing files.
 Instead, you can write C code to define your own main functions.

 An fble program describes how to evaluate an fble value.
 The value could be a struct value, a union value, or a function value, for example.
 What to do with